steveshogren/hugo-blog/content/page/training.md

 Take some time to research what people say about these different types of job environments, and remember these are just generalizations.
 Java is used for many Android mobile games.
-I've seen people run start-ups in every possible language.
-I've seen mega-companies with huge Perl desktop applications.
+People run start-ups in every possible language.
+Some mega-companies have huge Perl desktop applications.
 As a rule, every language can and has been used for every type of application.
 But if, for example, you really want to work in web development, do you want to limit yourself to the one company that forces VB6 into the browser, or the tens of thousands that just use plain Javascript?

-I'd also look around the job boards for languages used in your current location.
+Look around the job boards for languages used in your current location.
 If you want to get a job in Chicago, get a quick count of how many jobs for each language exist in Chicago.
 The more jobs, the easier it will be to get a job!

 Whatever you pick, it shouldn't be the last language you learn.
 You will want to